 why you may not want to get married

-divorce formalities require a lawyer by law, and eventually an equally expensive translator if the other person does not speak the local language. it also costs time and effort to set up and coordinate appointments between multiple people, especially when a translator has to be present.
-200 euro for a translator for a 30 minute court session is not unusual. and there might need to be multiple such sessions. there is no really cheap divorce. the lawyer and court bills quickly go into the thousands, but the minimum is perhaps about 1000 euro for the simplest possible cases (shared lawyer, no translator, agreement on everything, court fees). and if you dont have the money, it becomes more difficult. tax benefits through marriage may be discontinued in the years of separation, even when having to fully support the other person
+divorce formalities require a lawyer by law, and possibly an equally expensive translator if the other person does not speak the local language. it also costs time and effort to set up and coordinate appointments between multiple people, especially when a translator has to be present. €200 for a translator for a 30 minute session is not unusual, and that doesnt include the additional cost of a lawyer. and there might need to be multiple of such sessions. there is no really cheap divorce. the lawyer and court bills quickly go into the thousands, but the minimum is perhaps about €1000 for the simplest possible cases (shared lawyer, no translator, agreement on everything, court fees). if you do not have the money, it is generally more difficult, maybe impossible. tax benefits through marriage may be discontinued or reclaimed in the years of separation, even when still having to fully support the other person

-you will pay a maximum amount of support money until the children can support themselves, even if that means regular payments for 30 years. they are your children, so there should be no problem, or is there? well, you may not get custody and not be able to see them often. courts are also biased towards giving custody to women. the payments you make go to your ex, who does whatever with it. of course, in any case, if you are poor and dont care about staying that way then it doesnt matter as much, because you wont usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have more children
+you will pay a maximum amount of child support until the children can support themselves, even if that takes 30 years. they are your children, so, where is the issue? well, you may not get custody and not be able to see your children often or at all. courts are biased towards giving custody to women. the payments you make go not directly to your children but to your former spouse, who can do whatever with it. of course, in any case, if you are poor and do not care staying that way then it doesnt matter as much because you will not usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have more children